-The program includes rotations at The University of Texas Health Science Center-Hermann Hospital, which has a Level I trauma center, where the fellow will be exposed to transfusion problems unique to trauma care.
+The program includes rotations at The University of Texas Health Science Center-Hermann Hospital, which has a level I trauma center, where the fellow will be exposed to transfusion problems unique to trauma care.
 During the UT-Hermann rotation the fellow will also be introduced to the demanding problems of neonatal/pediatric transfusion therapy.
 The program also includes a rotation at the Gulf Coast Regional Blood Center where the fellow will be instructed in the center’s very critical role in regional, national and international management of the blood supply.
 In addition, for more in-depth pediatric training, a blood bank/coagulation pediatric rotation at Texas Children’s Hospital is also available during the program.
 Training in laboratory management, information systems, and quality assurance is included in all rotations of the program.
 The fellow will present patient cases and relevant scientific studies at regular pathology case conferences and execute a clinical research project that results in publication in a peer-reviewed journal.

 Candidates must be board certified or board eligible in Clinical Pathology or Anatomic/Clinical Pathology.
 Candidates must be eligible for a Texas Physician-In-Training Permit or hold a full physician Texas licensure.

-Stipend is commensurate with level of post-graduate training.
+Commensurate with level of postgraduate training.

 Application deadline is December 31 of the year prior to the intended fellowship year, which begins July 1.

 Medical Director, Blood Bank

 Department of Pathology and Genomic Medicine